Skip to content

 Across the border, the Syrian Arab Red Crescent delivered life-saving assistance and support to those in need in the regions of Hama, Aleppo, and Lattakia.

-How else has the British Red Cross been supporting people in Gaza, the West Bank, Israel and the wider region?
+How has the Red Cross been supporting people after the Myanmar earthquake?

 DONATE NOW